Advice Notes & Resources

 The Accounts Commission

 The Accounts Commission is the public spending watchdog for local government.
 The Accounts Commission audits the accounts of councils to secure financial propriety and seeks to promote best value in the delivery of council services.
-In doing so, they hold councils in Scotland to account and helps them improve.
+In doing so, they hold councils in Scotland to account and help them improve.

 The Scottish Public Services Ombudsman